-- 63. Plaintiffs incorporate all preceding paragraphs as if fully stated herein. - 64.
-As contemplated by the Acting White House Chief of Staff's statement, Defendant failed to pay Excepted Employees for work performed during the period December 23, 2018 through January 25, 2019, on the Scheduled Payday.
-As a result, all Excepted Employees were paid less than minimum wage if the obligation is determined on an hourly basis or weekly basis. - 65.
+- 64. Plaintiffs incorporate all preceding paragraphs as if fully stated herein. - 65.
+As contemplated by the Acting White House Chief of Staff's statement, Defendant failed to pay Excepted Employees for work performed during the pay period beginning on December 23, 2018, on the Scheduled Payday, and will fail to pay them for work performed during subsequent pay periods if the shutdown is not resolved.
+As a result, all Excepted Employees will be paid less than minimum wage if the obligation is determined on an hourly basis or weekly basis. - 66.
 Defendant's failure to pay Excepted Employees minimum wage on their Scheduled Payday violates the FLSA.
-Defendant's violation was willful and in conscious or reckless disregard of the requirements of the FLSA. - 66.
+Defendant's violation is willful and in conscious or reckless disregard of the requirements of the FLSA. - 67.
 As a result, Plaintiffs and other Excepted Employees suffer injuries, including monetary damages, and are entitled to wages owed and statutory liquidated damages.